+Potty training is an essential milestone in early childhood development.
+However, the potty training process differs with each child and requires time and patience.
 There are a few indicators to signal that your child might be ready for potty training.
-For instance, you’ll begin to change less diapers, their bowel movements will become more regular, and in some cases, your toddler will become uncomfortable with soiled diapers or be vocal about the need to use the bathroom.
+For instance, you’ll begin to change fewer diapers, their bowel movements will become more regular, and in some cases, your toddler will become uncomfortable with soiled diapers or be vocal about the need to use the bathroom.

 Start with the mechanics

+These are tricky processes for a child.
+Be sure to dress them in easy-to-manage clothes to make it stress-free.
 Start with having them climb on and off the toilet fully clothed to get a feel for it and build up their confidence.
-Ensure your child’s feet rest on the floor or stool.
+Ensure your child’s feet rest on the floor or a stool.
 Give simple explanations about how to use the toilet.
 You might also dump the diaper's contents into the toilet to further your point.
-Let them participate in simple activities like flushing the toilet, which can be essential in getting them excited about using the toilet.
+Let them participate in simple activities like flushing the toilet, which can be essential in getting them excited about using the bathroom.

 If you are a toddler teacher, recording the children's daily activities is crucial to strengthening the family-teacher partnership.
 With brightwheel's daily report feature, you can keep families up-to-date on their child’s day and toileting schedule.
 Easily log photos, learning milestones, or notes directly in the brightwheel app and send daily summaries to families each day.

-Maintain clear communication with your childcare provider about the process
+Maintain clear communication with your childcare provider

 Don’t force it if your child isn’t ready